-We will agree that, for a period of 180 days after the date of this prospectus, we will not, without the prior written consent of Citigroup Global Markets Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated, dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock, except for (1) the 2,500,000 shares that will be issued to American Capital in a private placement simultaneously with the completion of this offering, (2) any shares, or options to purchase shares that may granted pursuant to our existing equity incentive plans, (3) any shares issued pursuant to any dividend reinvestment plan, or (4) any shares issued in any merger or acquisition transaction.
+We will agree that, for a period of 180 days after the date of this prospectus, we will not, without the prior written consent of Citigroup Global Markets Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated, dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock, except for (1) the 2,500,000 shares that will be issued to American Capital in a private placement simultaneously with the completion of this offering, (2) any shares, or options to purchase shares that may granted pursuant to our existing equity incentive plan, (3) any shares issued pursuant to any dividend reinvestment plan, or (4) any shares issued in any merger or acquisition transaction.
 However, in the event that either (1) during the last 17 days of this 180-day "lock-up" period, we release earnings results or material news or a material event relating to us occurs, or (2) prior to the expiration of the "lock-up" period, we announce that we will release earnings results during the 16-day period beginning on the last day of the "lock-up" period, then, in either case, the expiration of the "lock-up" will be extended to the expiration of the 18-day period beginning on the date of the release of the earnings results or the occurrence of the material news or event, as applicable, unless Citigroup Global Markets Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated waives, in writing, such an extension.

 Our Manager and each of our executive officers and directors will agree that, for a period of 180 days after the date of this prospectus, they will not, without the prior written consent of Citigroup Global Markets Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated, dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock, subject to certain exceptions.
-American Capital will agree that, for a period of 365 days after the date of this prospectus, it will not, without the prior written consent of Citigroup Global Markets Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated, dispose of or hedge any of the shares of our common stock that it will receive in exchange for its \$50 million investment in our company, subject to certain exceptions.
-This lock-up agreement will not apply to any shares of our common stock that will or may be issued to American Capital or our Manager under the terms of the management agreement.
+American Capital will agree that, for a period of 365 days after the date of this prospectus, it will not, without the prior written consent of Citigroup Global Markets Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated, dispose of or hedge any of the first 2,500,000 shares of our common stock that it purchases in the concurrent private placement, subject to certain exceptions.
+American Capital will also agree to a 180-day lock-up with respect to any additional shares of common stock that it may purchase in the concurrent private placement.
 However, in the event that either (1) during the last 17 days of the 180-day or 365-day "lock-up" period, we release earnings results or material news or a material event relating to us occurs, or (2) prior to the expiration of the "lock-up" period, we announce that we will release earnings results during the 16-day period beginning on the last day of the "lock-up" period, then, in either case, the expiration of the "lock-up" will be extended to the expiration of the 18-day period beginning on the date of the release of the earnings results or the occurrence of the material news or event, as applicable, unless Citigroup Global Markets Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated waive, in writing, such an extension.